Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: Stein's method for the half-normal distribution and for discrete distributions

 where for a function $f$ on the integers $\Delta f(k):=f(k+1)-f(k)$ denotes the \textit{forward difference operator}.
-The next result, a version of Corollary 2.1 from \cite{GolRei12}, yields various Stein characterizations for the distribution corresponding to $p$.
+The next result, a version of Corollary 2.1 from \cite{GolRei13}, yields various Stein characterizations for the distribution corresponding to $p$.
 For such a probability mass function $p$ with support a finite integer interval $I=[a,b]\cap\Z$, let $\F(p)$ denote the class of all real-valued functions $f$ on $\Z$ such that $f(a-1)=0$.

-\begin{prop} Let $Z$ be a $\Z$-valued random variable with probability mass function $p$ which is supported on the finite integer interval $I=[a,b]\cap\Z$ and is positive there.
+\begin{proposition} Let $p$ be a probability mass function which is supported on the finite integer interval $I=[a,b]\cap\Z$ and is positive there.
 Let $c:[a-1,b]\cap\Z\rightarrow\R$ be a function with $c(k)\not=0$ for all $k\in I$.
-Then, in order that a given random variable $X$ with support $I$ has the same distribution as $Z$ it is necessary and sufficient that for all functions $g\in\F(p)$ we have
+Then, in order that a given random variable $X$ with support $I$ is distributed according to $p$ it is necessary and sufficient that for all functions $g\in\F(p)$ we have